Allan Porter: Editor of Camera

 Camera, begun by engineer Adolf Herz and book-publisher C. J. Bucher in June 1922, was an endeavour to take photography beyond its then-utilitarian limitations and build appreciation for it as an art-form.
 Bucher's wife, Alice, who took over the publisher role after her husband's stroke in 1941, tried a series of editors after Herz had stopped editing the magazine from 1947, but when the magazine found itself in difficulty in the mid-1960s, she thought that Porter's insightfulness and 'foreign touch' would bring a fresh start to the magazine.
 First appearing in December 1965 as guest editor, Allan Porter became editor in chief of Camera from the following year.
 In addition to re-looking the publication, Porter began a campaign to increase readership through subscriptions, namely those of libraries and other international institutions, and negotiated an increased US circulation.
 From its 1965 circulation of 9,300, Porter had promised an 8% increase in readership, but it had already increased by 20% at the end of his first year.

-Always on the lookout for new and innovative imagery for Camera, Porter helped launch the career of many now-renowned photographers, namely Josef Koudelka (1974), Stephen Shore, and Sarah Moon.
-Porter's Camera was also the first to showcase the more experimental work of photography's greats, such as Richard Avedon's 'Jacob Israel Avedon' series on his (dying) father that appeared in November 1974.
+Porter helped launch the career of other photographers, namely Josef Koudelka (1974), Stephen Shore, and Sarah Moon.
+Porter's Camera was also the first to showcase the experimental work of other photographers, such as Richard Avedon's 'Jacob Israel Avedon' series on his dying father that appeared in November 1974.

 After a successful run of 16 years, the last issue of Camera appeared on 1 December 1981.